rackerlabs/rackspace-howto-dev/content/articles/multiple/rackspace-directory-sync-beta-installation-and-set-up-procedures.md

 information and requires a local service account under which to run.
 The Password service automatically synchronizes user password changes.

-**Note: The Directory Sync service runs as the Local System account on the domain controller.**
+**Note: The Directory Sync service needs to be run locally (installer saved on the desktop and ran from the desktop) and a user with Domain Admin level permissions**

 Copy the appropriate platform-specific Directory Sync service **.msi** file to the domain controller.
 Then, open the file and follow